Conveyancing

 A positive covenant refers to an action you need to take.

 A restrictive covenant limits the way an owner can use the land.
-Whilst it can be removed, it does not expire and applies to all owners over time.
+It can be removed but does not expire and applies to all owners over time.

-Removing or varying a covenant is generally done by applying to the Supreme Court of NSW.
-This can be very complex and expensive with an uncertain outcome.
+Removing or varying a covenant by applying to the Supreme Court of NSW can be very complex and expensive with an uncertain outcome.

-It is possible to apply for planning permission through your local council who can amend a covenant.
+You may apply to your local council to amend a covenant.
 However, the process is generally complex and requires all owners affected by the covenant to consent.

 Co-Ownership disputes and Sec.
 66G of the Conveyancing Act